April 21, 2023

 Brett Boles: Oh, it’s gorgeous.
 And Brian Stokes Mitchell's singing on it doesn't hurt it either.

 Bob: We watched Prince of Egypt and Hunchback a couple years ago for this show, and the thing I love about them is that after The Lion King and through to the end of the decade in the 1990s, it seemed like studios went all in on making their animated musicals as intricate and maximalist as possible.
-I've heard you talk a little bit about the “Deus Irae” in Hunchback It's kind of the same thing for me with Prince of Egypt: the orchestrations, the incredibly layered choral arrangements.
+I've heard you talk a little bit about the “Dies Irae” in Hunchback.
+It's kind of the same thing for me with Prince of Egypt: the orchestrations, the incredibly layered choral arrangements.

 It's like they reached their pinnacle with those two movies and then after a couple of them didn't perform super well at the box office, the early 2000s are just kind of a wasteland for animated musicals.